zapier/formatic/README.md

 gulp live
 ```

 Point your browser to `localhost:3000/index.html`.
-Hack away on the code,
+Hack away on the code, the
-and the browser will automatically reload with your changes.
+styles or the HTML in the demo directory, and the browser will automatically
+reload with your changes.

+__Note__ Don't mess with the files in the `live` directory.
+All those are copied
+from elsewhere.

 ## Build